 Just as the name might imply, the Plymouth Rock chicken is one of the oldest poultry breeds in the United States.
-Prior to the industrialization and mechanization of the poultry industry, the Plymouth Rock chicken provided the bulk of chicken meat to American families.
+Prior to the industrialization and mechanization of the poultry industry, the Plymouth Rock chicken provided a significant amount of chicken meat and eggs to American families.

 Plymouth Rock Chicken History

 The Plymouth Rock chicken is first documented as present in Massachusetts around 1849.
 However, the breed virtually disappeared for about twenty years; the next mention of the breed was in 1869 when a Massachusetts native described breeding Java hens with roosters sporting a barred plumage pattern.